-Crisis counseling offers emotional support and resources to help individuals with creating effective safety plans should they choose to leave to their violent relationship.
+Crisis counseling may offer emotional support and resources to help individuals with creating effective safety plans should they choose to leave to their violent relationship.

-Each year, approximately 44,193 Americans commit suicide, making it the 10th leading cause of death in the US.
+Over 100 Americans die by suicide, making it the 10th leading cause of death in the US.
 The National Suicide Prevention Lifeline provides confidential crisis support for people across the US feeling actively suicidal or in severe emotional distress.
 A crisis counselor will explore the individual’s thoughts and feelings and refer to the appropriate resources if needed, such as calling the paramedics in acute situations.